awsdocs/aws-cloud9-user-guide/doc_source/sample-lamp.md

 In this step, you set up MySQL to follow MySQL security best practices\.
 These security best practices include setting a password for root accounts, removing root accounts that are accessible from outside the local host, removing anonymous user accounts, removing the test database, and removing privileges that permit anyone to access databases with names that start with `test_`\.

-You then finish this step by practicing the starting and then exiting of the MySQL command\-line client\.
+You then finish this step by practicing the starting and then exiting of the MySQL command line client\.

 1. Implement MySQL security best practices for the MySQL installation by running the following command in a terminal session in the AWS Cloud9 IDE\.